 NASCAR has spent nearly a decade developing what they call the Car of Tomorrow, which changes the very design of race cars.
 It includes a roof that is both higher and wider, a smaller fuel cell, a windshield made of flexible glass, and a reinforced roll cage.

 These, and many other safety features are being tested and used by drivers and racing teams around the world — not just NASCAR.
-Young women who dream of joining race teams in NHRA, American Le Mans Series, or any race league can learn about these features by following their favorite teams online at sites like Scott Tucker Racing.
+Young women who dream of joining race teams in NHRA, American Le Mans Series, or any race league can learn about these features by following their favorite teams online.